ftheberge/Ensemble-Clustering-for-Graphs/README.md

 # Ensemble-Clustering-for-Graphs
-Code, notebooks and examples with ECG - Emsemble CLustering for Graphs
+Code, notebooks and examples with ECG: Ensemble Clustering for Graphs